Should you happen to be in Argentina and would care to view the

 Italy and Costa Rica.
 Wine was also sold in bulk to China and Russia.

-The winery is fully equipped with a bottling and labeling line, refrigeration equipment
+The winery is fully equipped with refrigeration equipment to cool wine during

-to cool wine during fermentation, pumps and storage tanks, wine presses, a forklift
+fermentation, plus pumps and storage tanks, wine presses, a forklift and crates,

-and crates, and all the other miscellaneous equipment necessary for elaboration.
+and all the other miscellaneous equipment necessary for elaboration.

-HOTEL & RESTAURANT:
+HOTEL & RESTAURANT (POSADA):

 They've done a great job of creating character by renovating the old house where the

-an underground brick tunnel between the restaurant and the wine tasting rooms which
+an underground brick tunnel between the restaurant and the wine tasting rooms (which

 wine retreat resort for upscale clients.
-Simply beautiful when finished, and there is a

 LOCATION: